25th Anniversary Celebration of the Signing of hte Americans with Disabilities Act (ADA)

 2015 Junior Partners in Policymaking

 We are now accepting applications for the 2015 Junior Partners in Poicymaking program that will be held July 12-17, 2015.
-The application deadline is April 15, 2015.
-Click here to download an application!
+Registration is closed.

 Junior Partners in Policymaking is an exciting summer program for young adults ages 15 - 22.
 It will be held at the Hilton Garden Inn Dover in Dover, Delaware where participants live and learn for five nights and six days.
 Junior Partners in Policymaking was designed to meet the changing needs of young adults with and without disabilities as they move towards adult independence.
 Our classes will teach you about: